Axis Zipstream technology

 Bitrate reduction algorithms

-Dynamic ROI (Region of Interest)
+Dynamic ROI (regions of interest)

 Through real-time analysis, the dynamic ROI identifies regions of interest based on objects, people, or motion in the scene and applies the correct level of compression from a forensic perspective.
 This process is performed for all image content, resulting in a totally flexible dynamic ROI.
 The ROI will automatically expand, shrink, change shape, split, merge, disappear, and reappear depending on content, for the benefit of tuning the instant bandwidth.

 Since it is unknown in which parts of the image relevant information may appear, Zipstream prepares the system for unexpected events.
-This dynamic automatic ROI is much more convenient than other traditional ROI implementations in which the region is set manually.
+This dynamic automatic ROI is much more convenient than traditional ROI implementations in which the region is set manually.

 Dynamic GOP (group of pictures)

 With dynamic GOP, the camera will send bandwidth-intensive I-frames less frequently when there is no motion in the scene.
 Video from typical surveillance scenes with limited motion can be compressed to an extremely low bitrate with no loss of detail.
 This algorithm performs a real-time adaptation of the GOP length on the compressed video, according to the amount of motion.
-Note that not all clients or VMS may support smooth playback of video with this algorithm enabled, even though the compressed video stream conforms to the H.264 standard.

 Dynamic FPS (frames per second)